 MSI Integrity is a 501(c)(3) tax-exempt public charity organization.
 We are committed to transparency in our funding and financial arrangements, and prize the independence and integrity of our work.
 We take careful steps to ensure our funding sources do not create conflicts of interest in our work.

-MSI Integrity is currently funded with general support from The William and Flora Hewlett Foundation and the Open Society Foundations.
+MSI Integrity is currently funded with general support from the Catalytic Capital Consortium Grantmaking, The William and Flora Hewlett Foundation and the Open Society Foundations.
 The Dutch Ministry of Foreign Affairs provided seed funding to support the launch and development of MSI Integrity from 2012-2014.

-Our most recent Form 990 is available for download here.
+Our most recent Form 990 is available for download here and a breakdown of our 2020 financials is available for download here.
 Please contact us if you would like to obtain copies of our financial information and IRS fillings from earlier years, as well as our conflict of interest policies or other governing documents.

 Any specific funding received for individual projects is disclosed within the publications associated with those projects.
 For full transparency, below is a complete list of our previous project-related funding: